denis-cohen/denis-cohen.github.io/research/index.md

 * How Perception of Support Drives Vote Switching to Challenger Parties (with [Daniel Bischof](https://danbischof.com/))
 * Public Support for Gender Equality and the Nomination of Female Candidates: Evidence from the UK, 1992-2017 (with [Jochen Rehmert](https://sites.google.com/view/jochenrehmert))
 * Economic Risk, Anti-Immigration Preferences, and Voting for the Radical Right
 * Applied Causal Inference (with R).
-Textbook, under contract with Chapman & Hall/CRC, expected 2022 (with [Paul C. Bauer](https://sites.google.com/view/paulcbauer)).
+Textbook, under contract with Chapman & Hall/CRC (with [Paul C. Bauer](https://sites.google.com/view/paulcbauer)).